unity3d-jp/MeshSync/Documentation~/CommonMeshSyncProperties.md

 ![Menu](images/MeshSyncMiscProperties.png)

 - **Sync Material List**
-  When enabled, changing an object's material in the Scene view will update the material list (see below), and other objects which use the previous material will be updated to use the new material.
+  When enabled, changing an object's material in the Scene view will update the [material list](#material-list), and other objects which use the previous material will be updated to use the new material.

 - **Progressive Display**